 If you're finding that too many of the cordless electric weed trimmers lack power, you should definitely take a look at this powerful option from Toro.

 The head is cast aluminum, giving it a lot of durability, and the head auto feeds, so you don't have to bump it on the ground to get more string.

 If you're concerned about power, Toro is one of the best cordless grass trimmers around, with excellent customer reviews to boot.

-Core: Pro-Quality, 'Gasless' Grass Trimmer, Long Battery Life
+4. Core: 'Gasless' and Long Battery Life

 Core is another brand you might be less familiar with, and that's because they aren't always found in your typical garden store.
-I'd qualify them as a more professional grade cordless weed trimmer, and they're build to last in several ways.
+This CGT400 is one of my favourite electric string trimmers because it's really built to take a beating.

 This trimmer has two modes.
 The first is meant for standard grass trimming, and it has the head spinning at 7,000 RPM.
 This allows you to cut through tall grass like there's no tomorrow, but it eats up the battery power slightly faster.
-The other mode runs at 5,000 RPM, but offers more torque.
+The other mode runs at 5,000 RPM but offers more torque.
 This is better for conserving battery life and ripping out tough weeds like thistles.

 The head is a 'dual line' version, meaning you feed in two different spools.
 The line is fed in the standard 'bump' method, and the head is really well built.
-It comes with a 5 year warranty for residential use, and a 2 year for commercial.
-With its CORE electric engine technology, this trimmer offers excellent power efficiency and torque, making it one of the best cordless garden trimmers for both personal and commercial use.
+It comes with a five-year warranty for residential use, and a two year for commercial.
+That's phenomenal coverage.

-What About Battery Life / Accessories?
+What About Battery Life and Accessories?

 For that reason (and especially if you're using a trimmer for commercial use), I'd invest in an extra battery or two, so you don't have to wait.

-Be aware that lithium ion batteries will slowly discharge, especially if left on the device they're intended to power (even if its off).
+Be aware that lithium-ion batteries will slowly discharge, especially if left on the device they're intended to power (even if it's off).
 To make it last longer, remove it from the trimmer when not in use and bring it inside.
 If you haven't charged the battery in a couple of weeks, you'll need to charge it up again.
-Luckily, lithium ion batteries don't have a 'memory'.
+Luckily, lithium-ion batteries don't have a 'memory.'

 All of the systems reviewed above have batteries that are compatible with other cordless devices, like leaf blowers.
 I'm not going to review any of those peripherals in this article, but you might want to do a bit of research and replace all your garden maintenance tools at once.